dmitry-stepanenko/ngx-cva-test-suite/README.md

     <img src="https://img.shields.io/npm/v/ngx-cva-test-suite.svg?logo=npm&logoColor=fff&label=NPM+package&color=limegreen" alt="NPM package" />
 </a>

-`ngx-cva-test-suite` provides extensive set of test cases, ensuring your custom controls behave as intended.
+`ngx-cva-test-suite` provides an extensive set of test cases, ensuring your custom controls behave as intended.
+Package is designed and tested to work properly with both **Jest** and **Jasmine** test runners.

 It provides various configurations, that allows even the most non-standard components to be properly tested.

+Among the main features:

+-   ensures the correct amount of calls for the `onChange` function _(incorrect usage may result in extra emissions of `valueChanges` of formControl)_
+-   ensures correct triggering of `onTouched` function _(is needed for `touched` state of the control and `updateOn: 'blur'` [strategy](https://angular.io/api/forms/AbstractControl#updateOn) to function properly)_
+-   ensures that no extra emissions are present when control is disabled
+-   checks for control to be resettable using `AbstractControl.reset()`

+In the repository you can also [find few simple CVA components](apps/integration/src/app/controls), that are configured properly along with `ngx-cva-test-suite` setup for them.

 ## Installation